 Money market funds invest in very short-term debt securities in the financial market.
 The fund manager takes a fixed cut (the “expense ratio”) from what they earn in the market before paying the rest to you.
 If the market yield goes up, the yield you receive automatically goes up.
 If the market yield goes down, the yield you receive automatically goes down.
 You’re at the mercy of the market conditions.
 That’s why they could only pay 0.01% in 2020 and 2021.

 The yield on a money market fund changes with the market daily.
-A money market fund quotes a 7-day average yield.
-That’s the average yield investors actually received in the past seven days.
+A money market fund quotes a 7-day average SEC yield.
+That’s the average yield of the fund in the past seven days.
 When the market yield is rising fast, the yield you’ll get when you invest in the money market fund now may be higher than the average yield in the past seven days.

 The yield quoted for a money market fund is after subtracting the expense ratio taken by the fund manager.
 It’s directly comparable with the yield on a high yield savings account.
 You don’t need to subtract the fund’s expense ratio again from the quoted yield.